open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-bunyan/examples/README.md

 }
 ```

 There are two separate Bunyan instrumentation features.
-The first, called
+The first, called "log
-"log correlation", is that Bunyan log records emitted in the context of a tracing
+correlation", is that Bunyan log records emitted in the context of a tracing
 span will include `trace_id` and `span_id` fields that can be used for
 correlating with collected tracing data.

-The second, called "logs bridging", is that a [Bunyan
+The second, called "log sending", is that a [Bunyan
 stream](https://github.com/trentm/node-bunyan#streams) is automatically added
 to created Loggers that will send every log record to the OpenTelemetry Logs
-Bridge API.
-This means that if the OpenTelemetry SDK has been configured with
+SDK.
+This means that if the OpenTelemetry SDK has been configured with a Logger
-a Logger Provider, it will receive them.
-(If the OpenTelemetry SDK is not
+Provider, it will receive them.
+(If the OpenTelemetry SDK is not configured for
-configured for this, then the added Bunyan stream will be a no-op.)
+this, then the added Bunyan stream will be a no-op.)

 # Resource attributes